Reduce costs, environmental impact and more

 How returnable transit packaging can provide tangible benefits to your business

-Returnable transit packaging (RTP), such as plastic crates, totes and shipping boxes, are already widely used in many industries.
+Returnable transit packaging (RTP), such as plastic crates, totes, and shipping boxes, is already widely used in many industries.
 This includes automotive and aerospace, amongst others.
-But it is fast becoming a viable option for other businesses too.
+However, this is fast becoming a viable option for other businesses, too.

-This guide highlights 17 compelling reasons why your business should move away from high volume corrugated packaging, and begin to use RTP instead.
-It covers:
+In this guide, we’ve highlighted 17 compelling reasons why your business should move away from high-volume corrugated packaging and adopt returnable transit packaging instead.

 - Minimise secondary packaging